adamlazz/rsink/README.md

 A backup utility for external hard drives that uses rsync.

 In order to run `rsink.sh` you must set up your `.rsink/` directory.
 Inside this directory, there is a config file where your sources and destinations are listed.
-There is also a `profiles/` directory, where you can manage settings for different backup schemes.
+There is also a `profiles` directory, where you can manage settings for different backup schemes.

+Refer to the To Do [wiki page] [1] for ideas on how you can help contribute to rsink.

 ## Installation

 To install `rsink.sh`, open a terminal window and run the command:

 ```
-cd; git clone ______; cd rsink; chmod +x install.sh; ./install.sh`
+git clone https://github.com/adamlazz/rsink.git; cd rsink; chmod +x install.sh; ./install.sh`
 ```

 ## Configuration